 Cat labour – a guide to your cat giving birth

-- PDSA vets recommend neutering your cat before their first season to reduce the chance of an unwanted pregnancy.
+- PDSA vets recommend neutering your cat at 4 months old (before their first season) to reduce the chance of an unwanted pregnancy.

 Preparing for kittening

-Prepare a basket or box for your cat to have her kittens in and set it up in advance so she becomes familiar with it.
-You can buy a disposable, self-assembly box or make one yourself; a large cardboard box will do.
+Prepare a box for your cat to give birth in well in advance of her due date.
+You can buy a disposable, self-assembly box, or make one yourself (a large cardboard box will do).
 The box needs to be:

-- In a quiet, secluded room that’s kept at around 22°C
+- Comfortable, warm and in a quiet room that’s kept at around 22°C

-- Comfortable, warm and big enough for your cat to comfortably stand up in, fully stretch out and turn around in (open top is fine)
+- Big enough for your cat to comfortably stand, fully stretch and turn around in (open top is ideal)

 - Lined with an absorbent bedding material (i.e. towels/bedding)

-Have your vet’s daytime and out-of-hours telephone numbers handy in case you need any help or advice.
+Have your vet’s telephone number handy in case you need any help or advice.

 Feeding, worming and general care

-Make sure your cat is well fed and regularly dewormed during her pregnancy.
+Make sure your cat is fed and dewormed correctly during her pregnancy.

 Preparation for birth

-As your cat’s body prepares to give birth, her birth canal relaxes and widens, while her kittens turn around into the correct position for birth.
-During this stage of kittening, which often lasts between 6-12 hours, you might notice your cat’s behaviour changing.
+As your cat prepares to give birth her birth canal will relax and widen, while her kittens turn around into the correct position for birth.
+During this stage, (which often lasts between 6-12 hours), you will notice your cat’s behaviour changing.
+Signs often include: